ppietikainen/cse-thesis/README.md

  * Chapters
    * This folder holds all the chapters that are added to the main file.
 To create more chapters simply create a .tex file in the chapters folder and input it in the main.tex file.
  * citations.bib
    * This holds all the bibtex citations.
-When searching for references online, use the "bibtex" form of citation.
+Use a reference manager like Zotero and use the "bibtex" form of citation when exporting from it.
- * di.bst
-   * This holds the style for the bibliography.
-No need to go here.
- * di.sty
+ * csethesis.sty
    * This is a package holds most of the scripts and style.
- * dithesis.cls
+ * csethesis.cls
    * Similar to di.sty, holds scripts and style.
  * LICENSE
    * The license.
  * main.tex
    * The main file.
 Input your information and files here.
+ * ieee.bbx v1.4e 2025-03-14
+   * This is needed to make @online citations comply with the IEEE style.
+TexLive 2025 should ship this, so can be removed once Overleaf has it
+ * doclicense-csetemplate.sty, doclicense-images, doclicense-finnish.ldf
+   * PDF/A-compatible CC license logos and .sty-file that looks for them in separate directory
+     * Generated with gs -dPDFA -dBATCH -dNOPAUSE -sColorConversionStrategy=UseDeviceIndependentColor -sDEVICE=pdfwrite -dPDFACompatibilityPolicy=2 -sOutputFile="$@" "$@.in.pdf"
+   * Finnish translations to doclicense
  * README.md
    * This file!

 ### LoC
+ * 2025-06-09 Pekka Pietikäinen
+   * Big refactoring
+   * IEEE citation style using biblatex & biber
+     * Citations exported from Zotero should have doi, accessed etc. correctly!
+   * PDF/A support with metadata
  * 2019-06-06 Tuomas Holmberg and Tuomas Varanka
    * Cleanups
    * Moved github version to Overleaf